Monica Musonda

-Monica Katebe Musonda is a Zambian businesswoman, lawyer and entrepreneur, who resigned a well-paying job as a corporate attorney to start and then lead a Zambian-based food-processing company, Java Foods Limited, where she is the chief executive officer.
+Monica Katebe Musonda is a Zambian businesswoman and lawyer, and the chief executive officer of Java Foods Limited.

 Background and education

 Musonda was born in Zambia c.
 1976.
 She holds a Bachelor of Laws degree from the University of Zambia and a Master of Laws degree from the University of London.
 At the time she started her food-processing business in 2012, she was described as "a dual-qualified English solicitor and Zambian advocate".

 As a lawyer

 Musonda's legal career started in the United Kingdom, after her second degree.
 She was an associate attorney at Clifford Chance in London.
 She relocated to South Africa and was promoted to partner at Edward Nathan, in Johannesburg.

 While in South Africa, she was persuaded to move to Washington, D.C., as the in-house general counsel at the International Finance Corporation, a component of the World Bank Group.
 While there, a position opened up at the Dangote Group in Lagos, Nigeria.
 She was hired as the director of legal and corporate affairs and was soon promoted to general counsel of the group.

 On one of Aliko Dangote's trips to Zambia, with Mosunda in his entourage, Dangote asked her why the majority of the financial institutions and general merchants in the country were owned and operated by non-Zambians.
 She felt challenged and decided to start a business of her own.
 She resigned as General Counsel to the Dangote Group and launched Java Foods Zambia Limited.